Selected Quotes of Jesus the Christ

 Major Biblical Quotations

 Eye for an eye versus turn the other cheek.
-Christ’s an eye for an eye suggests passivity towards aggression, which might work when it demonstrates how hateful an aggressor actually is.
+Christ’s turn the other cheek suggests passivity towards aggression, which might work when it demonstrates how hateful an aggressor actually is.
 If someone wants an argument, and has a chip on their shoulder, it might be best to do nothing, to show the aggressor how out of line he is from embracing pacifism.
+This is the essence of civil disobedience, which ended racial segregation.
 Turning the other check may be impractical in certain situations.
-For instance, if someone constantly bullies you, and you continually turn the other cheek, you’ll continue to be bullied.
+For instance, if someone constantly bullies you, and you continually turn the other cheek, there’s a good chance you’ll continue to be bullied.
+Turning the other cheek may shame the aggressor however.
+With eye for an eye, the bad apples get what they give.

 Corinthians, Chapter 13 “...And now abideth faith, hope, charity, these three; but the greatest of these is charity...”
 The first two concern your needs.
 The last, charity, concerns your kindness to the rest of this Earth at large, and how, or if, those needs are met.
 Charity is for others, faith and hope are for ourselves.